-With more than 2 billion monthly active users, YouTube is the second largest social media in the world.
-Millions of users worldwide consume one billion hours of video every day, making it an ideal place to be if you want to promote your brand or product in a digital space.
+Millions of users worldwide watch one billion hours of video every day on YouTube, making it an ideal place to be if you want to promote your brand or product in a digital space.

-The boom of video content has resulted in the growth of marketers or individual creators who strive to master YouTube brand strategies.
+The boom of video content has resulted in the growth of creators who strive to master YouTube marketing.
 And this is not surprising!
 Currently, there are millions of active channels on YouTube creating content and trying to grow their business through video marketing.
 To stand out in this competitive world, not only do you need to create top-quality content, but also to master as many promotional strategies as possible.

-To help you break through the noise with lasting impact, we’ve gathered a list of 17 promotional strategies and tools you need to master and use to promote your YouTube channel.
+If you want to promote your YouTube channel for free, you should be prepared to invest some time and effort into your channel.
+To help you break through the noise with a lasting impact, we’ve gathered 10 promotional strategies and tools you need to master to promote your YouTube channel.

 The simplest way to generate a list of keywords is the YouTube search.
 Simply head to YouTube, and start typing the keyword for the topic you want to address.
 The suggested search list can give you a general idea of what people are searching for on YouTube.

-Another keyword research strategy you can use is understanding what keywords your competitors are targeting, and try to target the same keywords.
+Another keyword research strategy you can use is understanding what keywords your competitors are targeting and trying to target the same keywords.
 You can again do this through a YouTube search and then analyze the highest-ranking results.
 You can also use TubeBuddy to see the tags of each video.

 Your video description should tell the viewers what they can expect from the video.
 Think of it as a brief overview of the topic of the video.
 If your video is long, or you address several points during it, a good practice is to include a timestamp.
 As the last part of your video description, include a link to your website, relevant product, or links to your social media channels.